alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 where `SPACE` is the name of the space, and `ORGNAME` is the name of the org.

-You then need to grant access to any user accounts who should be able to use that space.
+You can then add users to that space.

 ### Add users to a space

-Org managers can use the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk/) (requires sign in) to grant a user access to a space by assigning a role to that user:
+After a user has been added to an org, org managers can use the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk/) (requires sign in) to grant a user access to a space by assigning a role to that user.

 1. Sign into the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk/).
 1. Select the appropriate org.